WMS / MES Requirements Analysis

 Of companies currently utilizing a WMS, 80% indicate a long term commitment and rely on the system for 10 years or more; thus, it is critical to choose the right system and implement it right the first time.
 It saves valuable budget, manpower and time to conduct an in-depth requirement analysis prior to the deployment of such systems.

-The requirement analysis should cover all functional areas to be supported in the existing operation, plus any additional functions that are anticipated for the ‘five-year’ minimum life of WMS or MES software package.
+The requirement analysis should cover all functional areas to be supported in the existing operation, plus any additional functions that are anticipated for the ‘five-year’ minimum life of WMS or MES manufacturing execution systems software package.
 Identified requirements are expressed in clear language, which will provide direction for the WMS or MES vendors and users through the project life cycle.

 The following components are usually included in a requirement analysis: